davebrny/rpan-tuner/readme.md

 ## settings

+**notifications**
+when you follow a broadcaster, notifications are enabled for them by default. if you only want to follow someone without getting notifications then untick the option in the "following" sub-menu.
+to turn off notifications completely, select the option in the "settings" sub-menu

 **update_frequency**
 this needs to be changed in the settings.json file for now, just remember to reload the script after making any changes there.
 set to 0 to turn off checking for new broadcasts. the lowest it can be set to is 1 second